SerenityOS/serenity/ReadMe.md

 ## License

-Serenity is licensed under a 2-clause BSD license.
+SerenityOS is licensed under a 2-clause BSD license.